-This is not a complete list of the side effects of renalof.
+This is not a complete list of the side effects of renal.
 Consult your doctor or pharmacist for more information.

 Call your doctor for medical advice on side effects.

-Renalof is a prescription drug and like all prescription drugs, it has some precautions, as it is used to:
+Renal is a prescription drug, and like all prescription drugs, it has some precautions, as it is used to:

-- Are allergic to renal or any of its ingredients, are allergic to bile acids, have calcified cholesterol stones, radiopaque stones, or radiolucent bile pigment stones
+- Are allergic to renal or any of its ingredients, bile acids, calcified cholesterol stones, radiopaque stones, or radiolucent bile pigment stones.

 - You have compelling reasons for a cholecystectomy (surgical removal of the gallbladder), such as acute non-recurrent cholecystitis, cholangitis, biliary obstruction, gallstone pancreatitis, or biliary-gastrointestinal fistula.